cp3hnu/Bricking/README.md

 Bricking is Inspired by [Stevia](https://github.com/freshOS/Stevia).
 The function is similar to Stevia.
 But supports the following features.

-- Supports MacOS
+- Supports macOS
 - Supports [dynamical or conditional layout(issues#53)](https://github.com/freshOS/Stevia/issues/53)
-- Supports topLayoutGuide and bottomLayoutGuide
+- Supports LayoutGuide
+- Support priority
-- Supports center based layout
+- Supports center-based layout
 - Supports view shrink(hide view and compress the space occupied by the view)
+- Supports NSLayoutAnchor equation (iOS 9+)
 - The architecture and code are more clear